-3.1 Menu Bar Items
+3.1 Menu Bar

-- Input Opens key entry forms and the paper archive dialog; - Accessories Opens the calculation of Relative Humidity and Dew point, given the Dry Bulb and Wet bulb temperatures; - Products Opens the Climate products development dialog; - QC Data quality control functions: - Administration Functions for administration of users and the database.
-This feature is only accessible to administrators; - Change own password Open the dialog for users to change their passwords; - Tools Opens dialogs for different operational settings; - Help About Climsoft V4 and online help on how to undertake various operations.
+- Input Open key entry forms and the paper archive dialog; - Accessories Open the calculation of Relative Humidity and Dew point dialog (to compute the Relative Humidity(RH(%)) and the Dew point(Td(°C)), given the Dry Bulb(TT(°C)), and Wet bulb temperatures(Tw(°C))) and open the Operations monitoring dialog (where a User who is logged in into Climsoft system can check the numbers of data records he/she entered via different key entry forms to help to monitor his/her data entry performance); - Products Open the products list dialog; - QC Open the Quality Control Checks dialog; - Administration Functions for Climsoft administration.
+This feature is only accessible to administrators; - Change own password Open the dialog for users to change their password; - Tools Open dialogs for different operational settings;

+- Language translation Open the dialog for setting the language to be used in the user interfaces; - Help About Climsoft V4 and online help on how to undertake various operations.